Finland-Sweden Ferries - a Guide for 2025

 Finland and Sweden - Nordic Neighbours

-Finland and Sweden are neighbour countries in the North Europe.
-The countries are members of the European Union and the Schengen agreement.
-You can visit both countries with the same visa.
+Finland and Sweden are neighbours in the Northern Europe.
+The countries are members of the European Union and the Schengen Agreement.
+A single Schengen visa allows you to visit both countries.

-Finland and Sweden have a border on the land and sea.
+Finland and Sweden share both land and sea borders.
 The capital of Finland, Helsinki, is located in Southern Finland, while Stockholm, the Swedish capital, is in the eastern part of the country.
 The distance between these Nordic capitals is only 496 kilometres.
-Because the Gulf of Finland separates Finland and Sweden, flying or taking a ferry is the only practical way to travel between the capitals or other southern cities.
+Since the Baltic Sea separates Finland and Sweden, flying or taking a ferry is the only practical way to travel between the capitals.

-Taking a ferry is the most comfortable and recommended way of travelling from Finland to Sweden or vice versa.
-Flying is an option for people not comfortable sailing on the sea or in a hurry.
+Taking a ferry is the most comfortable and recommended way of travelling from Finland to Sweden and vice versa.
+Flying is an option for those who prefer not to sail, are in a hurry or have a transfer flight.

-It is possible to take a ferry to Sweden from Helsinki, Turku, Naantali and Vaasa.
-The route from Vaasa to Umeå is the shortest, the routes from Turku and Naantali to Stockholm and Kapelskär are a little longer, and the route from Helsinki to Stockholm is the longest.
+It is possible to take a ferry from Finland to Sweden from Helsinki, Turku, Naantali and Vaasa.
+The route from Vaasa to Umeå is the shortest, the routes from Turku and Naantali to Stockholm and Kapellskär are a little longer, and the route from Helsinki to Stockholm is the longest.

 Passengers travelling between Finland and Sweden often depart from a capital.
-Driving the route would take a long time because there is no land connection between Finland and Sweden in the south.
+Driving the route takes a long time due to the lack of a land connection between southern Finland and Sweden.
 Flying between Helsinki and Stockholm is fast and inexpensive but not the easiest option since Stockholm Arlanda Airport is far from the city centre.

-We think that sailing by ferry is the most comfortable way to travel between Finland and Sweden.
-Ports are near the centres, and the journey time varies between 4 and 18 hours, which is not too long.
-The ferries are also comfortable, so spending a day or a night on the boat won't bore you.
-Especially for first-timers, , the ferries have much to experience.
+Sailing by ferry is the most comfortable way to travel between Finland and Sweden.
+The ports are close to city centres, and the journey takes between 4 and 18 hours, which is reasonable.
+Ferries are well-equipped, making a day or night on board enjoyable.
+First-time travellers will experience plenty of new things.

 Ferry Routes

 There are multiple ferry routes between Finland and Sweden.
-We introduce the most important options.
+We introduce the most important ones.

 Helsinki to Stockholm

-Tallink Silja operates two ferries from Helsinki to Stockholm: m/s Silja Serenade and m/s Silja Symphony which are identical to each other.
-Even though the ferries have already been built in 1990, they are still modern since they have been renovated multiple times.
+Tallink operates two ferries from Helsinki to Stockholm: M/S Silja Serenade and M/S Silja Symphony which are almost identical to each other.
+Even though the ferries are over 30 years old, they are still modern since Tallink has renovated them multiple times.

 The ferries can carry many cars and cargo.
 Still, they are more like cruise ships, offering entertainment services suitable for children and adults, various cabin classes for sleeping, numerous bars, cafes and restaurants, including one that caters to morning and dinner buffets.
-You can do tax-free shopping or try an authentic Finnish sauna and spa.
-The boats also have big floating discos; some prefer partying all night.
+You can do tax-free shopping or try an authentic Finnish Sauna or spa.
+The boats also have big discos; some prefer partying all night.

 Normally, the ticket price includes a private cabin with a bathroom on the route between Stockholm and Helsinki.

-Tallink Silja ferries depart every day at 5 pm from both ends and will arrive at the destination the next morning at about 10 am local time (Swedish time is one hour behind Helsinki time).
-In Helsinki, Tallink Silja uses the central South Harbour, but in Stockholm, passengers must take a metro or bus from the Värtan Terminal to the city centre.
+Tallink ferries depart every day at 5 pm from both ends and will arrive at the destination the next morning at about 10 am local time (Swedish time is one hour behind Helsinki time).
+In Helsinki, Tallink uses the central Olympia Terminal at South Harbour.
+Still, in Stockholm, passengers must take a metro or bus from the Värtan Terminal to the city centre.

 Viking Line's ferries depart almost simultaneously with Tallink's.
-In Helsinki, Viking Line uses the South Harbour like Tallink Silja does, but in Stockholm, Viking Line has a more central port called Stadtsgården situated near Stockholm's Old Town.
+In Helsinki, Viking Line uses the Katajanokka Terminal opposite Tallink Terminal in South Harbour, but in Stockholm, Viking Line has a more central port called Stadtsgården situated near Stockholm's Old Town.

 A cabin with your bathroom is included in the ticket price.